SkeletonSkelettron/ngx-validator/README.md

 </form>
 ```

-The variable `model` here is the instance of a class, where we have our decorators defined. the class instance should always be created by `new` keyword, otherwise library will not work.
+The variable `model` here is the instance of a class, where we have our decorators defined.
+The class instance should always be created by `new` keyword, otherwise library will not work.

 Example of a class and usage: